awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 1. Perform a backup\.

    The upgrade process creates a DB cluster snapshot of your DB cluster during upgrading\.
-If you also want to do a manual backup before the upgrade process, see [Creating a DB Cluster Snapshot](USER_CreateSnapshotCluster.md) for more information\.
+If you also want to do a manual backup before the upgrade process, see [Creating a DB cluster snapshot](USER_CreateSnapshotCluster.md) for more information\.

 1. Upgrade certain extensions to the latest available version before performing the major version upgrade\.
 The extensions to update include the following:
    + `pgRouting`